 The Boxweiler Mix is a powerful yet loving dog breed, and therefore a novice owner cannot own this breed.
 An experienced and well-versed person who has owned a head-strong dog breed before is needed!

 One of the things that are needed to make your puppy one of the best behaving dogs in the neighborhood.
 Is training, discipline, and exercise throughout their puppyhood and adult life.

-In this article, we will dive into the Boxer first, we will explain where they come from, what was their purpose in life.
-And a few other general information about the Boxer that you might not have known about.
+In this article, we will dive into the Boxer first, we will explain where they come from, and some other general information about the Boxer that you might not have known about.

-Then we will move over to the Rottweiler, we will again go over the Rottweilers origins.
-Finally, we will get into the Rottweiler Boxer mix, and we will combine all that we learned from both breeds above and see what we get!
-So enjoy!
+Then we will move over to the Rottweiler where we will also give you general information about them.
+We will finally, we will get into the Rottweiler Boxer mix.
+There we will combine all that we learned from both breeds above and see what we get!